- Off road parking

 - Ground floor accommodation

 - Ground floor bedroom

 - Pub/shop < 1 mile

 A bright and comfortable semi-detached cottage on the edge of the pretty village of Newtonmore, in the Cairngorms National Park.
 This Newtonmore cottage is one of a number of similar properties sharing an attractive courtyard setting on the outskirts of the village.
 Neatly presented, this Newtonmore cottage is be ideal for a couple who want to embrace the wonderful scenery and activities on offer here, and also want to have the facilities of a good village within easy walking distance.
-With the accommodation in this Newtonmore cottage all at ground floor level, the open plan living area is bright and sunny and benefits from a double sofa bed allowing for flexible sleeping arrangements.
+The accommodation in this Newtonmore cottage is all at ground floor level, and the open plan living area is bright and sunny.
 There is a spacious double bedroom and a communal garden and barbecue area at the rear of the complex.
 The village of Newtonmore has much to offer visitors with an excellent choice of pubs, restaurants and shops.
 For golfers, Newtonmore boasts its very own golf course and club house, and of course just a short drive away is Aviemore, a place simply bursting with a wide choice of activities for young and old alike.
 The area offers so much for visitors so whether you choose to walk, cycle, view the wildlife or simply tour the area, you will be ideally located, and very cosy in your bright Newtonmore cottage.

 - Last minute

 About the location